 Social Phobia Scale (SPS)

-The Social Phobia Scale is a 20-item self-report measure of fear of being scrutinised or observed during routine activities such as eating, drinking and writing.
+The Social Phobia Scale (SPS) is a 20-item self-report measure assessing social phobia in teens (13+) and adults.
+The scale grounds questions in fear of being scrutinised or observed during routine activities.
 A typical question in this scale is “I get nervous that people are staring at me as I walk down the street“.
 This measure is useful in tracking symptoms of social phobia and self consciousness over time.

 Mattick, Richard P., & Clarke, J. Christopher.
 (1998).
 Development and validation of measures of social phobia scrutiny fear and social interaction anxiety.
 Behaviour Research and Therapy, 36(4), 455-470. doi: 10.1016/S0005-7967(97)10031-6